 There are several potential portages on this IV-V run.
 The most difficult section is the most remote.

-The information presented here is not a substitute for your own good judgement.
+The information presented here is not a substitute for your own good judgment.
 There is a saying, “You never run the same river twice.”
 Very small changes in flow can result in dramatic changes in the way a rapid is run, or even if the rapid can be run.
 Logs, strainers and other hazards can appear overnight.
 Rapids can be changed by floods, landslides and other geologic processes.
-Even the simple shift in position of one boulder can dramatically affect the safety of a rapid.
+Even the simple shift in the position of one boulder can dramatically affect the safety of a rapid.
 It’s a good idea to check with local boaters prior to doing a run, and “If in doubt, scout.
 If still in doubt, portage.”

 Any river can be a dangerous place.
 The best way to learn about rafting or kayaking is through a professional outfitter.
 We offer many different kinds of raft trips and kayaking lessons, so you can maximize your enjoyment of the sport and all that it has to offer.
 Always, always wear a proper lifejacket when on, or near, the river!